Bruno Morgado

-Bruno Ferreira Morgado (born 16 December 1997) is a Swiss professional footballer who plays as a leftback for Bellinzona.
+Bruno Ferreira Morgado (born 16 December 1997) is a Swiss professional footballer who plays as a leftback for Rapperswil-Jona.

 Club career

 On 11 September 2016, Morgado made his professional debut with FC Sion in a 2016–17 Swiss Super League match against FC Thun.

 International career

 Morgado was born in Switzerland and is of Portuguese descent.
 He is a former youth international for Switzerland.